-BHA will make all HAP abatements effective the first of the month following the expiration of BHA specified correction period (including any extension).
+For non-life-threatening fails, BHA will abate HAP effective the first of the month following the expiration of BHA specified correction period (including any extension).

 BHA will inspect abated units within 5 business days of the owner's notification that the work has been completed.
-Payment will resume effective on the day the unit passes inspection.
+Payment will resume effective the day before the unit passes inspection as it is assumed the work was completed at least on the day before the scheduled inspection.